pinusm/ImplicitSelfCriticism/README.md

-# ImplicitSelfCriticism
+# Indirect Assessment of Beliefs About the Self: Implicit Self-Criticism
- Data and Analysis Code for Five Validation Studies of Indirect Measures of Self-Criticism
+## Data and Analysis Scripts

+Data and analysis scripts accompaniying Indirect Assessment of Beliefs About the Self: Implicit Self-Criticism, A doctoral dissertation submitted to Ben-Gurion University of the Negev by Michael Pinus, November 2020.
+The repo contains scripts and data for the analysis of five validation studies of indirect measures of self-criticism.